DanielDaCosta/HeartDisease-Classification/README.md

 # Heart Disease Classification

-Classification model built based on Mission_Prediction_Dataset.csv data that can predict the presence of a disease in the patient.
+Classification model built based on `Mission_Prediction_Dataset.csv data that can predict the presence of a disease in the patient.
-Model created as part of CYBERLABS Mission: Disease classification.
+Model created as part of CYBERLABS Mission: Disease Classification.

 ## Requirements
 Install the following packages: `pip install -r requirements.txt`